AdobeDocs/audience-manager.de-DE/help/using/features/audience-marketplace/marketplace-data-buyers/marketplace-buyer-billing.md

 ### Fall 1: Segmente mit UND Qualifizierungsregeln

 Dieses Segment enthält 3 Eigenschaften aus separaten Datenanbietern.
-Da die Segmentqualifizierung auf einer [!UICONTROL AND] Bedingung basiert, müssen Besucher die Eigenschaften aus allen drei Feeds erstellen, um das Segment zu qualifizieren.
+Since segment qualification is based on an [!UICONTROL AND] condition, visitors have to realize the traits from all three feeds to qualify for the segment.

 ![](assets/billing-segment-and.png)

-Mit einer [!UICONTROL AND] Bedingung müssen Sie 100% der während des Monats empfangenen Impressionen allen drei Datenanbietern zuweisen.
-Im [!UICONTROL Audience Marketplace > Payables] Abschnitt werden alle Anbieter mit 1.000.000 Impressionen gutgeschrieben.
+With an [!UICONTROL AND] condition, you must assign 100% of the impressions received during the month to all three data providers.
+In the [!UICONTROL Audience Marketplace > Payables] section, you credit each provider with 1,000,000 impressions.

-Dieses Beispiel gilt für Segmente, die [!DNL Boolean][!UICONTROL NOT] Operatoren verwenden oder für Segmente mit algorithmischen Eigenschaften.
+This example applies to segments that use [!DNL Boolean] [!UICONTROL NOT] operators or for segments that contain algorithmic traits.

 ### Fall 2: Segmente mit ODER Qualifizierungsregeln

 Dieses Segment enthält 3 Eigenschaften aus separaten Datenanbietern.
-Da Segmentqualifizierung auf einer [!UICONTROL OR] Bedingung basiert, müssen Besucher mindestens eine der drei Eigenschaften ermitteln, die für das Segment qualifiziert sind.
+Since segment qualification is based on an [!UICONTROL OR] condition, visitors have to realize at least one of the three traits to qualify for the segment.

-Wir können nicht feststellen, welche Eigenschaft für eine Impression verantwortlich ist, da die Qualifikation auf einer [!UICONTROL OR] Bedingung basiert.
-Infolgedessen können Sie im Abschnitt [!UICONTROL Audience Marketplace > Payables] jeden Anbieter mit einer gewichteten Zuordnung der Impressionen basierend auf der Eigenschaftenpopulation vergleichen.
+We cannot tell which trait is responsible for an impression because qualification is based on an [!UICONTROL OR] condition.
+As a result, in the [!UICONTROL Audience Marketplace > Payables] section you credit each provider with a weighted allocation of the total impressions, based on trait population.

 ![rechnungsstellung-segment-or](assets/billing-segment-or.png)